 - Hurt by Johnny Cash (Am, C, D, G, F)

 Let’s move on to the next one.

 These nine basic chords are just the beginning of your guitar playing journey.
-It truly is amazing how many songs can be played with them, and as you progress through the different levels of the Yousician app you’ll learn many others that will round out your chord vocabulary.
-Taking the time to learn the basics will really pay off as your skills improve and your knowledge expands!
+It truly is amazing how many songs you can play with them!
+As you progress through the different levels of the Yousician app, you’ll learn many others that will round out your chord vocabulary.
+Taking the time to learn the basics will really pay off as your skills improve and your knowledge expands.